-A13.4 Community Consultation Prior to Development Application Lodgement
+A13.5 Community Consultation Prior to Development Application Lodgement

 For all developments considered to be community significant development, consultation with the community is required prior to the lodgement of the development application.
 Development applications for community significant development must meet the minimum requirements for pre-lodgement community consultation.
+Evidence that this consultation has occurred is required to be submitted with the development application.